Walter Shillington is an avid collector of mechanical watches. His reviews focus on inexpensive but often intriguing Chinese timepieces.

 In order to provide bright and long-lasting luminosity, the hands of this watch received eight coats of Lüm-Tec’s Super-Luminova photoluminescent material.
 From personal experience, I can attest that this watch is quite readable after seven hours of darkness.

 Lüm-Tec matched this timepiece with a Miyota 9015 automatic movement.
 The 9015 can be wound by hand, and its power reserve, according to specifications, is 42 hours.
-This movement includes a hacking feature which allows the user to halt the second hand by fully extending the crown.
+This movement includes a hacking feature that allows the user to halt the second hand by fully extending the crown.

 The included strap is composed of thick leather and should wear well.